mhetacc/RuntimesConcurrencyDistribution/misc/technology.md

 - code first
 - browser native

-Similiar to pygame, phaser is basically a UI module to attach to JS.
+Similar to pygame, phaser is basically a UI module to attach to JS.

 ### Just Using a GUI
-There is also the approach of not going trhought an engine, but simply using TkInter or wxWidgets.
+There is also the approach of not going trough an engine, but simply using TkInter or wxWidgets.
 In this case choosing between Python or C++ comes down to:
 1. Ease of use
 2. RPC support

-And in both cases Python wins hands down: it is the fastest language to work with, with a lot of expressivty and libraries available, and it provides native RPCs' support.
+And in both cases Python wins hands down: it is the fastest language to work with, with a lot of expressivity and libraries available, and it provides native RPCs' support.